-The Home Office today published new guidance on firearms licencing in a bid to drive efficiency and consistency and reduce bureaucracy for the police.
+The Home Office today published new guidance on firearms licensing in a bid to drive efficiency and consistency and reduce bureaucracy for the police.

 Damian Green, Minister of State for Policing and Criminal Justice, states in the foreword: “I believe that the ownership of any firearm is a privilege and not a right.”